au-ts/libmicrokitco/README.md

 ### Compilation
 To use `libmicrokitco` in your project, define these in your Makefile:
-1. `LIBMICROKITCO_PATH`: path to root of this library,
+1. `LIBMICROKITCO_PATH`: absolute path to root of this library,
 2. `MICROKIT_SDK`: absolute path to Microkit SDK,
 3. `TARGET`: triple, e.g. `aarch64-none-elf`, `x86_64-none-elf`, `riscv64-none-elf`.
 This is used for naming the output object files and as an argument to LLVM's `clang`.
 4. `BUILD_DIR`,